Performance Rugby Courses

 The courses will take on a unique structure, based around a pre-season camp of a professional club, culminating at the end of the week in a conditioned game that parents are invited to attend and view the improvement the players have made.

 Leading the course will be Matt Salter, current Director of Rugby at Clifton College, and former Bristol Rugby captain.
 He will be assisted by other current rugby coaches within the Upper School, along with a team of Junior Coaches.
 Between them they have a great deal of experience both playing and coaching, and will look to bring these experiences in to the courses.

-We look to have guest coaches attending each course to offer their experiences and take training sessions.
+We look to have guest coaches attending each course to offer their experiences and take training sessions, availability permitting.
 In previous years, we have had guest coaches Ryan Jones, Dave Lemi, Mark Regan, Freddie Burns & Josh Lewsey attend during the programme to coach and offer guidance to the players.
 They hosted question and answer sessions and talked about their many experiences from their unique rugby careers.

 We look to confirm guest coaches for each course a little nearer the time, but please see below for some of our coach profiles:

 - Played professional rugby 10 years with Bristol Rugby and captain for 4 years.

 - Captain of 2004/5 ‘Guinness Premiership Dream Team’

 - Assistant Academy Manger at Bristol Rugby RFU Academy